Impress (regulator): Background

 In Spring 2011, News International began publicly admitting liability and paying compensation to people whose phone voicemail the News of the World had listened to.
 This resulted in the withdrawal of advertising from the News of the World and its ceasing publication.

 Lord Leveson, a senior judge, was appointed in 2011 to conduct an inquiry into the "culture, practices and ethics of the press."

 In 2012 Lord Leveson issued a report that recommended replacing the old Press Complaints Commission (PCC).
 The Leveson Report recommended that if a new, voluntary regulatory body were to comply with a list of requirements set out in the report then litigants should be encouraged to seek redress through procedures provided by such a body: Leveson's mechanism (which was later incorporated in Section 40 of the Crime and Courts Act 2013) was that when a recognised, compliant body had been established, with a dispute resolution mechanism, then if a complainant instead brought an action in the courts, not through the new body, neither side could be awarded any costs in the court action, even if they were to win.
 To determine whether any proposed complaints body complies with the Leveson criteria, the Press Recognition Panel (PRP) was established.

 "The Press Recognition Panel (PRP) is an independent body set up to ensure that any organisation which regulates the press is independent, properly funded and able to protect the public, while recognising the important role carried out by the press."

 On 8 September 2014, the Independent Press Standards Organisation (IPSO) was established by the major newspapers.
-It declined to seek recognition from the Press Recognition Panel, arguing complying with all the criteria would compromise its independence.
-Other newspapers, such as The Guardian, The Independent and the Financial Times, chose their own system of regulation.
+It declined to pursue recognition from the Press Recognition Panel.
+Other newspapers, such as The Guardian, The Independent and the Financial Times, avoided IPSO, each choosing their own system of self-regulation.
 In 2016, an external review by former civil servant, Sir Joseph Pilling, found IPSO "largely compliant" with the recommendations of the Leveson Inquiry.

 In 2013, a new group was formed by free speech advocate Jonathan Heawood called IMPRESS, intended to be a body fully compliant with the recommendations of Leveson.
-IMPRESS was initially supported by individuals and groups including J. K. Rowling, the campaign group Hacked Off and Max Mosley.
 In 2015, a charity, the Independent Press Regulation Trust (IPRT), agreed to provide £3.8 million in funding to IMPRESS over the next four years, with the IPRT's funding guaranteed by Max Mosley's Alexander Mosley Charitable Trust.
+Sir Harry Evans also supported the initiative.'
+By January 2016, IMPRESS had signed up a dozen publishers and applied for recognition by the Press Recognition Panel.
 By October 2016, it regulated around 40 specialist and local publishers.